 - Familiarize yourself with the legal framework: Gain a basic understanding of the legal system in Dubai, which is a part of the United Arab Emirates (UAE).
 The UAE legal system is a civil law system based on a combination of Islamic Sharia principles and influences from other legal systems.

 - Consult a local legal expert: Engage the services of a reputable local lawyer or legal consultant who specializes in business and commercial law in Dubai.
-They can provide you with accurate and up-to-date information regarding your legal rights and obligations.
+They can provide you with accurate and up-to-date information regarding your legal rights and obligations, as well as guidance on measures to prevent money laundering in your business operations.

 - Understand company formation requirements: Depending on the type of business you operate, familiarize yourself with the specific requirements for setting up and operating a business in Dubai.
 This includes understanding the licensing and registration processes, permits, visas, and any industry-specific regulations.